adityabhattad2021/Frontend-Sample-Crowd-Funding-Smart-Contract/README.md

-# Minimalistic Frontned For Crowd Funding Smart Contract.
+# Minimalistic Frontend For Crowd Funding Smart Contract.

 To Run: